About Jennifer

 Social Pressure

-Also living within my body for years were all the social pressures I’d experienced as a teen, and I carried them with me well into adulthood.
-They presented as unrealistic fears, insecurity, and dis-ease.
-This, coupled with my learning difficulties, made me want to be that person for kids and teens that I needed.
-I wanted to be that teacher who could help them shed light on their true essence.
+This, coupled with my learning difficulties, made me want to be the teacher for kids and teens that I needed.
+I wanted to be that teacher who could help students realize their true value.
 I wanted them to know they were smart and loved, seen and heard, and what they had to say mattered.

 Childhood Traumas Don’t Disappear in Adulthood